Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 Kansas State Stats and Trends

-- So far this season, the Wildcats have been installed as favorites by a 1-point margin or more seven times and are 4-2-1 ATS in those games.
+- So far this season, the Wildcats have been installed as favorites by a 1-point margin or more seven times and are 4-2-1 ATS in those matchups.

-- Kansas State's games this year have hit the over on five of 12 set point totals (41.7%).
+- Kansas State's games this year have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).

-- The Wildcats average 26.3 points per game, comparable to the 25.3 per contest the Tigers give up.
+- The Wildcats average 26.3 points per game, comparable to the 25.3 per contest the Tigers surrender.

-- Kansas State is 5-1 against the spread and 5-1 overall this season when the team puts up more than 25.3 points.
+- When Kansas State puts up more than 25.3 points, it is 5-1 against the spread and 5-1 overall.

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.